 We include realized gains and losses on our available-for-sale debt securities in interest and other income, net in our statements of operations.
-Gross realized gains and losses on our available-for-sale debt securities for the twelve months ended July 31, 2010, 2009 and 2008 were not significant.
+Gross realized gains and losses on our available-for-sale debt securities for the twelve months ended July 31, 2011, 2010 and 2009 were not significant.

 We accumulate unrealized gains and losses on our available-for-sale debt securities, net of tax, in accumulated other comprehensive income in the stockholders' equity section of our balance sheets.
-Gross unrealized gains and losses on our available-for-sale debt securities at July 31, 2010 and July 31, 2009 were not significant.
+Gross unrealized gains and losses on our available-for-sale debt securities at July 31, 2011 and July 31, 2010 were not significant.

 We periodically review our investment portfolios to determine if any investment is other-than-temporarily impaired due to changes in credit risk or other potential valuation concerns.
-We believe that the investments that we held at July 31, 2010 were not other-than-temporarily impaired.
-While certain available-for-sale debt securities have fair values that are below cost, we do not intend to sell these securities and it is not more likely than not that we will be required to sell them before recovery at par, which may be at maturity.
-The unrealized losses at July 31, 2010 are due to changes in interest rates, including market credit spreads, and not due to increased credit risks associated with the specific securities.
+We believe that the investments that we held at July 31, 2011 were not other-than-temporarily impaired.
+Unrealized losses at July 31, 2011 were not significant and are due to changes in interest rates, including market credit spreads, and not due to increased credit risks associated with specific securities.